 The Level 2 Award in Instructing Kettlebells is aimed at learners who already have knowledge and skills in fitness instruction to a professionally competent level.
 It will enable you to plan and deliver safe, effective kettlebell exercises and training sessions.

-Courses are due to be delivered:
+Courses are due to be delivered at Broomfield Hall on:

 The course requires physical exertion and individual participation is essential.
 Therefore a degree of physical fitness is necessary.